NOTE: Jeti VarioMeter is also available!

 Note that in Jetibox values are always in meter and celsius.

-So in Jetibox when seeing the altitude and temperature-screen go to right and you will come to reset-screen:
+So in Jetibox when seeing the max-values screen go to right and you will come to reset-screen:

 As the screen says, press down-button to reset current altitude to zero.
 You will then see a confirmation-screen: